-V. Competencies Required for the project:
+V. Competencies required for the project

-- Demonstrated capacity for strategic thinking and analysis - Proven experiences in working with community-led initiatives as well as experience in community and stakeholder participatory processes. - Expertise on global environment and sustainable development issues - Expertise in landscape/seascape management - Proven capacity to produce high quality qualitative research and ability to absorb, analyze and synthesize large amounts of complex information within tight deadlines. - Strong presentation and facilitation skills. - Exceptional writing skills of policy and communication materials for a variety of audiences, including the civil society and policymakers. - Excellent writing, presentation, communication and facilitation skills in English, French or Spanish, as well as relevant national languages in the countries where SGP operates. - VI.
-Budget: The maximum amount per grant award for the entire project will be limited to \$25,000, with applicants required to provide a detailed budgetary estimate. - VII.
-Period of services (if applicable): the entire process comprising the 3 key steps is expected to be completed within a four month time frame with the First Step completed within a month or shorter.
+- Demonstrated capacity for strategic thinking, and expertise in landscape/seascape/ridge to reef management. - Proven experiences in working with community-led initiatives as well as experience in community and stakeholder participatory processes. - Expertise on global environment and sustainable development issues - Proven capacity to produce high quality qualitative research and ability to absorb, analyze and synthesize large amounts of complex information within tight deadlines. - Strong presentation and facilitation skills. - Exceptional writing skills of policy and communication materials for a variety of audiences, including the civil society and policymakers. - Excellent writing, presentation, communication and facilitation skills in English.

+VI.
+Budget

+The maximum amount per grant award for the project will be limited to US\$25.000, with applicants required to provide a detailed budgetary estimate.
+The estimated costs should include budget categories such as consultations, technical support, materials, catering etc.

+VII.
+Period of services (if applicable):

+The entire process comprising the 3 key steps is expected to be completed within a four month time frame with the First Step completed within a month or shorter.
 Please provide a detailed timeline as part of your proposal.